spring-epfl/hippiepug/docs/source/usage.rst

 Proof is just a set of blocks between head block and the request block (in this case zero).

-To verify the proof, the querier needs to locally reproduce a store, populating it with the blocks in the proof, and then query normally the chain in the reproduced store.
+To verify the proof, the querier needs to locally reproduce a store populating it with the blocks in the proof, and then query normally the chain in the reproduced store.
 This can be done using a utility :py:func:`hippiepug.chain.verify_chain_inclusion_proof`.